socialsignin/mvn-archetype-socialsignin-webapp/README.md

-Maven Archetype for SocialSignin webapp
+Maven Archetype for a SocialSignin webapp
 =======================================

 This archetype generates a SocialSignIn webapp, which provides out of the box support for